Apply for an Ironmongery Trading License in Dubai

 Dubai South's strategic location adjacent to Al Maktoum International Airport positions it as a natural hub for logistics-intensive trading activities.
 The free zone's integrated infrastructure supports rapid cargo movement, making it particularly well-suited for businesses dealing in physical goods such as ironmongery.
 The growing retail and fit-out market across the UAE and wider GCC further increases demand for locks, hinges, fixings, and related products.

-What the Ironmongery Trading Licence Covers
+What the Ironmongery Trading License Covers

-This licence is well-suited to hardware distributors, construction supply traders, e-commerce retailers, and re-export merchants targeting GCC and African markets.
+This license is well-suited to hardware distributors, construction supply traders, e-commerce retailers, and re-export merchants targeting GCC and African markets.
 It provides a legally compliant framework for businesses that source ironmongery goods from global manufacturers and distribute them across the region.

 Permitted Products Under Activity Code 4752.86